-Our team is primarily based in the mountains of Colorado, and we put the poles through their paces on miles of rocky mountainous terrain there as well as on the rocky, rooty trails of the U.S. East Coast.
-From long climbs to scree-filled descents, on summer summits and wintry treks, we tested the efficiency and durability of the poles to decide which are the best for trail running.
+Our team is primarily based in the mountains of Colorado, and we put the poles through their paces on miles of rocky mountainous terrain there and on the rocky, rooty trails of the U.S. East Coast.
+From long climbs to scree-filled descents on summer summits and wintry treks, we tested the efficiency and durability of the poles to decide which are the best for trail running.

 Please note that in the outdoors world, product models are routinely discontinued, while new ones frequently come to market.
 At the same time, we here at iRunFar often keep using our top picks in our daily running … they’re our top picks, after all!
-Sometimes that continued use results in uncovering product failures.
-With all this — product discontinuations, product introductions, and product failures — in mind, we routinely update our buyer’s guides based on past and ongoing testing as well as research by our authors and editorial team.
+Sometimes, that continued use results in uncovering product failures.
+With all this — product discontinuations, product introductions, and product failures — in mind, we routinely update our buyer’s guides based on past and ongoing testing and research by our authors and editorial team.
 While these updates can appear to be us pushing the newest product, it’s anything but that.
-When we update any buyer’s guide, most of the products are likely to remain the same.
-That matches our goal: to get you in the best gear that you’ll be using for a long time.
+When we update any buyer’s guide, most products will likely remain the same.
+That matches our goal: to get you in the best gear you’ll be using for a long time.

 Frequently Asked Questions About Trekking Poles

 There are a few different ways trekking poles can help improve your trail running performance.
 The most common use, and the one with arguably the most benefit, is when climbing.
 Poles help offload some of the strain on your legs by allowing you to use your arms for points of contact and additional power.
 Getting your upper body in on the fun can improve forward propulsion when climbing, particularly on steep, mountainous terrain.